Biker Boyz: Development

 Biker Boyz is based loosely on Manuel "Pokey" Galloway the president of Valiant Riders of Pasadena, California.

-Laurence Fishburne, Derek Luke, Orlando Jones, Djimon Hounsou, Nicholas Sheriff, Lisa Bonet, Brendan Fehr, Larenz Tate, Terrence Howard, Salli Richardson, Kid Rock, Rick Gonzalez, and Meagan Good are all avid bikers in real life.
+The main cast members were all bikers in real life.

 The real "King Of Cali" made a cameo appearance in the film, in the scene where Kid is in a meeting with the set.

 Slick Will really does not blink as the bike hits him, as Soul Train states.

 Actual motorcycle clubs were on the set as technical advisors, and performed some of the tricks, stunts, and racing.
 They include Valiant Riders, The Mighty Black Sabbath Motorcycle Club Nation, G-Zer Tribe, Ruff Ryders, Soul Brothers, Total Package, Chosen Few MC, Rare Breed, Brothers of the Sun, Sisters of the Sun, Deuces, and Black Sabbath New Breed.

 The Biker Boyz jackets were in part inspired by Nexxunlimited Entertainment (as shown in the end credits).

 Soundtrack

 A soundtrack containing hip hop, rock and R&B music was released on January 23, 2003, by DreamWorks Records.
 It peaked at #98 on the Top R&B/Hip-Hop Albums.